minisbett/osu-sharp/README.md

 ## 🚀 Getting Started

-This wrapper is meant to be integrated into [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder).
-It can also be used standalone, an overview on how to get started without the .NET Generic Host can be found [further below](#stand-alone-usage).
+This library is primary designed to be integrated with the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder).
+It can also be used stand-alone, an overview on how to get started without the .NET Generic Host can be found [below](#️-using-osu-sharp-stand-alone).

 Every model and every endpoint is well documented, including:
-- Documentation of [almost](#contribute) every property and parameter, beyond what the official osu!
+- Documentation of [almost](#-contribute) everything, beyond what the official osu!
 API documentation provides
 - References to the osu!
 API documentation & osu-web source-code
 - API notes found in the official osu!
 API documentation
-- Information on what API errors to expect on each endpoint
+- Information about the API errors to expect on each endpoint

 As for the authorization flow, there are multiple `IOsuAccessTokenProvider` to choose from:
 | IOsuAccessTokenProvider    | Authorization Flow | Usage |